Jamstah/jamstah.github.io/openshift/_posts/2021-07-19-openshift-anyuid-scc-and-storage.md

 title: "The OpenShift anyuid SCC and its effects on storage"
 ---

-# The OpenShift anyuid SCC and its effects on storage

 Working for IBM on the Cloud Pak for Integration, recently I've been spending a lot of time with operators, and how to make running software on OpenShift as easy as possible.
 I came across a situation where when running under the `restricted` SCC, our pods behave, but under